wzul/Billplz-API-Class/README.md

 - Automatically choose Collection ID if not set
 - Option to check and Collection ID validity
 - Option to send Email Notification only or SMS Notification only
-- Automatic fallback to no fallback if Mobile Number is invalid or vice versa
+- Automatic fallback to no notification if Mobile Number is invalid or vice versa
 - X Signature (HMAC SHA256 Validation) for Redirect and Callback ready
 -